compbiozurich/UZH-BIO392/course-results/2021/ann-kristin-jochum/2021-09-23-ann-kristin-jochum-day3-results-exercises.md

-# Results of the exercises of day 3
+# Results of the exercises of day 3 and 6

 ## Exercise 1
 * Number of lines = 100